raymond-u/lungo/docs/getting-started/managing-plugins.md

 ## Installing a built-in plugin

+By default, Lungo does not install any plugins.
 To install a built-in plugin, run the following command:

 ```bash linenums="1" title="Terminal"
 lungo install <plugin>